JetBrains/intellij-sdk-docs/basics/disposers.md

 > Instead, pay attention to the second part of the call stack, after `Caused by: java.lang.Throwable`.

 In this specific case, the IntelliJ Platform ([`CoreProgressManager`](upsource:///platform/core-impl/src/com/intellij/openapi/progress/impl/CoreProgressManager.java)) started a task that contained the `DynamicWizard` code.
-That code, in turn, allocated a `Project` that was never disposed by the time the application exited.
+In turn, that code allocated a `Project` that was never disposed by the time the application exited.
-That is a promising initial place to start digging.
+That is a right place to start digging.

 The above memory leak was ultimately caused by failing to pass a `Project` instance to a function responsible for registering it for disposal.
-Often the fix for a memory leak is as simple as understanding the memory scope of the object being allocated - often a UI container, project, or application - and making sure a `Disposer.register()` call is made appropriately for it.
+Often the fix for a memory leak is as simple as understanding the memory scope of the object being allocated - usually a UI container, project, or application - and making sure a `Disposer.register()` call is made appropriately for it.